zilkey/active_model_listener/README.md

+NOTE: I originally released this gem with the name Switchboard.
+However, there was already a gem by that name, so I renamed it.
+Sorry for the confusion.

 # ActiveModelListener

 Simple, global ActiveRecord event observers, using a middleware architecture, that can easily be turned on and off.
 Designed for audit trails, activity feeds and other application-level event handlers.

+## Installation

+The gem is hosted at gemcutter.
+You can either add gemcutter as a source, or you can make gemcutter your default source (recommended):

+    gem install gemcutter
+    gem tumble

+Then, install it like any other gem:

+    gem install active_model_listener

 ## Usage